The BioFiles - Bill Hubick

 (Kunze ex Fr.)
 Fr.
 1838

-Stereum lobatum is a basidiomycete crust fungus, which means it does not have the traditional mushroom gills nor stem, but rather grows flat or with shelf-like protrusions on wood.
-The spores are produced on basidia, just like the gilled mushrooms, but instead of gills, the hymenophore (spore bearing surface) directly houses the reproductive parts.
-In North America S. lobatum was long thought to be S. ostrea, but the recent accessibility to DNA sequencing has revealed that the two are distinct, and that S. ostrea is native to Indonesia and is not found in North America.[1]
+Stereum lobatum (false turkeytail)[1] is a basidiomycete crust fungus, which means it does not have the traditional mushroom gills nor stem, but rather grows flat or with shelf-like protrusions on wood.
+The spores are produced on basidia, just like the gilled mushrooms, but instead of gills, the hymenophore (spore-bearing surface) directly houses the reproductive parts.

 Description

 Stereum lobatum grows in a fan-like shape with a narrowed base, and an upper surface that becomes zonate due to the felted hairs falling off and revealing the brown colour underneath.
-The overall shape, like most Stereum species, is fan or oyster-like, spreading outwards from the attachment to the wooden substrate.
-When bruised the pale brownish yellow will turn a bright yellow.
-Sometimes it may help to wet the bruised area to see the color change.[1]
+The overall shape, like most Stereum species, is fan or oyster-like, spreading outwards from the attachment to the wooden substrate.[2]
+The cap is 1.5–8 centimetres (12–3 in) wide and the flesh is tough and thin.
+The spore print is white.[1]

 Similar species